zephyros-dev/blog/src/content/posts/gbww-10-years-plan.md

       > - Ahl: More than anyone else, Ahl seems to have striven to capture every possible facet of the original: the meter, the wordplay, the assonance & alliteration, the meaning… it’s all there.
 Most must choose between “accurate, but not an object of literary value per se” vs. “poetic & artful, but not very true to the source”; for my money, Ahl has—somehow—managed to have his libum (archive), and eat it too.
       > - Ruden: Sure, sure, it is not the Sacred Hexameter… but it is an extremely faithful rendering—more-so than most—and she still manages word choice finer than Bartsch’s & phrasing more natural than Krisak’s, to my mind’s… ear(?); and, not infrequently, her brevity makes it a smoother & easier read compared to Ahl’s (relative) prolixity.
     - [A list of translations](https://foundinantiquity.com/2023/12/05/do-we-have-too-many-english-translations-of-the-aeneid/)

+[^5.7]: **Ptolemy**: The Almagest, **Kepler**: Epitome of Copernican Astronomy, **Kepler**: Epitome of Copernican Astronomy

+    - Also available with older translations than the chosen one in [Great Physics Texts Series, Volume I](https://www.amazon.com/Students-Guide-Through-Great-Physics-ebook/dp/B00S15DKK8) if you don't want to buy the singular work

 [^5.8]: **Plotinus**: Sixth Ennead